DanielSlater/PyDataLondon2016/README.md

     PyGame implementation of pong
 #### [PyGame Half Pong](https://github.com/DanielSlater/PyGamePlayer/tree/master/games)
     Even pong can be hard if your just a machine.
-    Half pong is a simplified version of pong, if you can believe that is possible.
+    Half pong is a simplified version of pong, if you can believe it.
     The score and other bits of noise are removed from the game.
     There is only 1 bar and it is only 80x80 pixels which speeds up training and removes the need to downsize the screen